nyrahul/ietf-data/DCO_performance_report.md

 ## Implementation Statistics:
 1. Lines of Code: ~120 [contiki-changes-for-DCO](https://github.com/contiki-os/contiki/commit/e8ea7790640f96c4a48ca1f8d95e1b7f7ac017f9)
 2. Additional RAM: 0 ...
 The implementation adds use of Path-Sequence which is defined in base RPL and is currently missing in Contiki.
 Thus RAM-increase due to Path-Sequence addition is not considered.
-Addition of Path-Sequence results in 1 extra byte per routing entry.
+Anyways, addition of Path-Sequence results in 1 extra byte per routing entry.
-3. Flash: 2.6KB
+3. Flash: 2.5KB

 mode|text|data|bss|
 ----|----|----|---|